Savatage: In popular culture

 The song "Hall of the Mountain King" from the album of the same name was used in the video game Brütal Legend.

-Gutter Ballet was an unpublished Broadway project Paul O'Neill wrote back in 1979.
-In 1989, Savatage already used this title for their previous album but decided to focus their next release, Streets: A Rock Opera, on it.
-Trans-Siberian Orchestra reprised, in recent years, the idea to release a Gutter Ballet musical close to O'Neill original script featuring Savatage's music as well.

-German power metal band Powerwolf covered "Edge of Thorns" on their 2015 Blessed & Possessed deluxe edition.
+German power metal band Powerwolf covered "Edge of Thorns" on the deluxe edition of their 2015 album Blessed & Possessed.

-The song "Christmas Eve (Sarajevo 12/24)" from the album Dead Winter Dead was used in The Office in season 8 episode 10 "Christmas Wishes".
+The song "Christmas Eve (Sarajevo 12/24)" from Dead Winter Dead was used in The Office in season 8 episode 10 "Christmas Wishes".